investigator

 Over the course of his career, he has held professorships, fellowships, or visiting appointments at a number of other universities, including Cornell University, Harvard University, the University of Pennsylvania, the Technische Universität Dresden, the Ludwig-Maximilians-Universität München, the Westfälische Wilhelms-Universität Münster, and - most recently - the Universität Wien.

-His consulting portfolio includes work for DeepMind, Porter Novelli, PBS, WHO, and the World Bank.
+His consulting portfolio includes work for DeepMind, Porter Novelli, PBS, WHO, the World Bank, and various private philanthropies.

 research